pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--app`

 The app of which the workload is part of.
-This will be part of the workload metadata section.
+This is part of the workload metadata section.

 <details><summary>Example</summary>